bramus/style-observer/README.md

 ### Configuration options

-* observeAllProperties (boolean, default: false): Flag to determine whether to observe all properties or only the changed ones
+* notificationMode (NotificationMode, default: INDIVIDUAL): Determines whether to observe and return all properties (ALL) or only the changed ones (INDIVIDUAL)

 Try out a demo on CodePen: [https://codepen.io/bramus/pen/WNqKqxj](https://codepen.io/bramus/pen/WNqKqxj?editors=1111)